chipsalliance/rocket-chip/README.md

 assembly tests and benchmarks, and run both tests and benchmarks on the emulator.
 If make finished without any errors, it means that the generated Rocket chip has passed all assembly tests and benchmarks!

+You can also run assembly tests and benchmarks separately:

+    $ make -jN run-asm-tests
+    $ make -jN run-bmarks-tests

+To generate vcd waveforms, you can run on of the following commands:

+    $ make -jN run-debug
+    $ make -jN run-asm-tests-debug
+    $ make -jN run-bmarks-tests-debug

+Or call out individual assembly tests or benchmarks:

+    $ make output/rv64ui-p-add.out
+    $ make output/rv64ui-p-add.vcd

 Now take a look in the emulator/generated-src directory.
 You will find Chisel generated C++ code.